jdtournier/terminal_graphics/README.md

 ## Usage

-- copy the `terminal_graphics.h` file into your project
+- copy the `termviz.h` file into your project
 - include the file in the relevant code file
 - add rendering calls to your code
 - run in a sixel-capable terminal (see list above)